loda-lang/loda-rust/documents/usage.md

 PROMPT>
 ```

-For 400 candidate programs, it takes around 2 hours to analyze the candate programs.
-It determines: Is it the correct terms, is the program faster than the existing program.
+The `process_mined_programs` task determines: Does the program compute the correct terms, is the program faster than the existing program.
 It places the programs inside the `loda-programs` repo, but it doesn't do any commit.

 1. I manually inspect all diffs in the `loda-programs` repo.
-2. Is it one-line that has been inserted with a `mod $0,12345`, then I discard it.
+2. Is it a single line that has been inserted ala `mod $0,12345`, then I discard it.
 3. Has magic constants been introduced, then I discard it.
 4. Then commit it with the commit message: "Updated programs".